beboyle/mapFns/mapFns.md

 ﻿
 # MapPlotFns
-Note that these functions all create a new Mapbox GL JS map layer with id, paint, and source.
+A library of javascript functions designed to create a new Mapbox GL JS map layer with id, paint, and source.
 They are essentially more convenient wrappers around map.addLayer( ).
 Geojson coding errors are eliminated.
+#### Table of Contents

 ### Usage
     import { plotCircle, plotText, plotLine, plotMultiLine, plotPolygon } from  '../js/mapFns'